-- If one or two accidents occur in one week, the parents will be notified with the understanding that the issue needs to be address and corrected. - If three or more accidents occur in one week, the parents will be notified with the understanding that if the issue is not corrected by the end of the second week, the child will have to stay home for at least one week or longer until he/she is completely toilet trained. - If multiple accidents occur in one day, the parent will be notified on that day, and if not corrects by day three, the child will have to stay home for at least one week or longer until he/she is completely toilet trained.
+- If one or two accidents occur in one week, the parents will be notified with the understanding that the issue needs to be addressed and corrected. - If three or more accidents occur in one week, the parent will be notified with the understanding that if the issue is not corrected by the end of the second week, the child will have to stay home for at least one week or longer until he/she is completely toilet trained. - If multiple accidents occur in one day, the parent will be notified on that day, and if not corrected by day three, the child will have to stay home for at least one week or longer until he/she is completely toilet trained.

 Please note that this policy is not in place to shame or punish a child or inconvenience primary caregivers.
-Rather, cleaning accidents in the preschool setting is time-consuming, and this time that teachers spend attending to and cleaning accidents is time they are not spending interacting with the children and facilitating the curriculum in a safe manner.
+Rather, cleaning accidents in the preschool setting is time-consuming, and this time that teachers spend attending to and cleaning accidents is time that they are not spending interacting with children and facilitating the curriculum in a safe manner.
 This policy is intended to ensure the safety and happiness of children and staff at JSU's CDC.

-CHILD DEVELOPMENT CENTER

-HANDBOOK ACKNOWLEDGEMENT FORM
+CHILD DEVELOPMENT CENTER HANDBOOK ACKNOWLEDGEMENT FORM

-I/we acknowledge the receipt of Jacksonville State University's Child Development Center's Family Handbook.
-The signature(s) below indicate that I/we have read the handbook, are aware of all CDC policies and procedures, and will adhere to the stated policies and procedures of the CDC including:
+I/ we acknowledge the receipt of Jacksonville State University's Child Development Center's Family Handbook.
+The signature(s) below indicate that I/we have read the handbook, are aware of all CDC policies and procedures, and will adhere to the stated policies and procedures of the CDC including the toilet training policy for 3's and 4's (if applicable).